-Not too long ago most businesses were viewing SEO and social media as two completely separate initiatives, with completely separate budgets and separate teams dedicated to managing the success of the campaigns.
+Not too long ago most businesses were and social media as two completely separate initiatives, with completely separate budgets and separate teams dedicated to managing the success of the campaigns.
 Nowadays, most businesses (at least I hope) realize that SEO and social media are a couple and go hand-in-hand with one another’s success.

 While 97% of marketers agree that social media provides benefits and value to their business, from a discovery, brand awareness, and customer engagement prospective, many marketers still miss the link between SEO and social, and don’t leverage its power to the fullest extent.

 While engaging in social media alone can provide impressive results, properly planned tactics can also have a positive impact on your search results.
 While social signals are something merely on the radar for some businesses, the bottom line is that marketers who have recognized that the future of search is already here can gain a significant competitive advantage.

 First and foremost, marketers need to focus on where SEO is going, not where it has been.
 However, this can be quite tricky considering that no one, not even the search engines, really knows where social media is heading.
 It is all speculation at this point, but one thing is for sure; social media is here to stay and its importance in society and search alike will only increase as time goes on.

 US online spending is expected to grow 23.3% throughout 2012, reaching $39.5 billion by the end of the year.
 The number is expected to rise to $46.5 billion in 2013.
 The question on every marketers mind is, “How do I get a larger share of that revenue?”
 The answer is to always think about your potential customers with every marketing decision you make.
 You can do this by making your business as visible and as easy to engage with as possible on as many online channels as possible.
 Have a presence where your customers are searching, wherever that may be.